20 Ways Cats Are Better Than Dogs

 Owning a cat might make you more intelligent.

-Next time someone sparks a “cats versus dogs” argument with you, lob this at them: cat people are smarter than dog people.
+Next time someone makes you defend why cats are better than dogs, lob this at them: cat people are smarter than dog people.
 According to research out of Carroll University, self-identified cat lovers tend to score higher on intelligence exams than dog lovers do.
 (We are less outgoing, though.)